HP Voyager: HP-15C

 The HP-15C is a high-end scientific programmable with a root-solver and numerical integration, produced between 1982 and 1989.
 It is also able to handle complex numbers and matrix operations.
-Although long being discontinued its continued popularity among users triggered Hewlett-Packard to offer a HP 15c Limited Edition remake of the calculator in 2011.
+Although long discontinued, its continued popularity among users triggered Hewlett-Packard to offer a HP 15c Limited Edition remake of the calculator in 2011, followed by an HP 15C Collector's Edition in 2023.

 HP-16C

 The HP-16C is a computer programmer's calculator, designed to assist in debugging.
-It can display numbers in hexadecimal, decimal, octal and binary, and convert numbers from one base to another.
+It is able to display, compute, manipulate, and convert numbers in or between different numeric bases relevant for programming, including hexadecimal, decimal, octal, and binary.
+The display would use "h" to indicate hexadecimal, for example.
 A number of specialized functions are provided to assist the programmer, including left- and right-shifting, masking, and bitwise logical operations.
-HP has (as of 2015) never made another programmer's calculator, but has incorporated the 16C's functions in later calculator models.
+HP has (as of 2015) never made another programmer's calculator, but the 16C's functions have been incorporated into later calculator models.

 Features

 Arithmetic

 Hewlett-Packard retained the numerical analyst William Kahan of UC Berkeley, the architect of the IEEE 754 standard for floating-point arithmetic, to design the numerical algorithms implemented by the calculators.
 He also wrote parts of the manuals.